laurynas-biveinis/unodb/README.md

 ## Dependencies

 * git
-* a C++17 compiler, currently tested with clang 9.0, XCode clang 11.0.0 and GCC 10.0.
+* a C++17 compiler, currently tested with clang 11, XCode clang 12 and GCC 10.2.
 * CMake, at least 3.12
 * Guidelines Support Library for gsl::span, imported as a git submodule.
-* If clang is used, Boost.Container library.
-Currently 1.70 and 1.72
+* Boost library.
+Currently tested with versions 1.74 and 1.75.
-  are being tested.
 * clang-format 9.0
 * Google Test for tests, imported as a git submodule.
 * (optional) lcov